Faith: Judaism

-In the Jewish scriptures, trust in God – Emunah – refers to how God acts toward his people and how they are to respond to him; it is rooted in the everlasting covenant established in the Torah, notably Deuteronomy 7:9:
+In the Jewish scriptures, trust in God (emunah) refers to how God acts toward his people and how they are to respond to him; it is rooted in the everlasting covenant established in the Torah, notably in Deuteronomy 7:9.

 The specific tenets that compose required belief and their application to the times have been disputed throughout Jewish history.
-Today many, but not all, Orthodox Jews have accepted Maimonides' Thirteen Principles of Belief.
+Today, many, but not all, Orthodox Jews have accepted Maimonides's Thirteen Principles of Belief.